casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/monitoring-events.md

 - `/events/deploys`

     `DeployAccepted` events are emitted on the `/events/deploys` endpoint.
-When a deploy is received by the node, if it passes the first set of validity checks, once it is stored locally the `DeployAccepted` event is emitted.
+If a deploy has been received by the node and it has passed the first set of validity checks, it is stored locally and a `DeployAccepted` event is emitted.

 - `/events/sigs`